 Change the source of the cache client settings with the dataCacheClientName attribute of the add element.
 Set this attribute to the name of an existing dataCacheClient section in the web.config file.

 Modify the behavior of the cache client by changing the settings in the associated dataCacheClient section.
 For example, enable compression with the isCompressionEnabled attribute.

 Change the settings for the session state provider.
-For a list of available configuration options, see ASP.NET Session State Provider Configuration Settings (Azure Cache).
+For a list of available configuration options, see ASP.NET Session State Provider Configuration Settings in Azure In-Role Cache.